SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 4. Web tools installed and on Path.
 If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create OAuth2 Service Instance on CloudFoundry
 You must first create an instance of a OAuth2 service in a org/space.
 As mentioned above there are a couple to choose from.
 In this example we will use the [UAA Server](https://github.com/cloudfoundry/uaa) as an OAuth2 service.
-If you want to use the [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) service for your OAuth2 server, follow the installation and configuration instructions [here](https://docs.pivotal.io/p-identity/installation.html).
+If you want to use the [Pivotal Single Signon](https://docs.pivotal.io/p-identity/) service for your OAuth2 server, follow the installation and configuration instructions [here](https://docs.pivotal.io/p-identity/installation.html).

 Before creating the OAuth2 service instance, we first need to use the UAA command line tool to establish some security credentials for our sample app.
 To install the UAA command line tool and target it to your UAA server:

 1. Install Ruby if you don't already have it.
 2. gem install cf-uaac
-3. uaac target uaa.`<YOUR-SYSTEM-DOMAIN>` (e.g. `uaac target uaa.system.testcloud.com`)
+3. uaac target uaa.`YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` (e.g. `uaac target uaa.system.testcloud.com`)

 Next we need to authenticate and obtain an access token for the `admin client` from the UAA server so that we can add our new application/user credentials.
 You will need the `Admin Client Secret` for your installation of CloudFoundry in order to accomplish this.
-You can obtain this from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
+If you are using Pivotal CloudFoundry (PCF), you can obtain this from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
 Look for `Admin Client Credentials` and then use it as follows:

-1. uaac token client get admin -s `<ADMIN_CLIENT_SECRET>`
+1. uaac token client get admin -s `ADMIN_CLIENT_SECRET`
 2. uaac contexts

 Next we will add a new `user` and `group` to the UAA Server database.
 Do NOT change the groupname: `testgroup` as that is used for policy based authorization in the sample application.
+Of course you can change the username and password to anything you would like.

 1. uaac group add testgroup
 2. uaac user add dave --given_name Dave --family_name Tillman --emails dave@testcloud.com --password Password1!
 3. uaac member add testgroup dave

 Once complete we are ready to add our application as a new client to the UAA server.
 This will establish our applications credentials and enable it to interact with the UAA server.
-To do this you can use the line below, but you must replace the `<YOUR-APP-DOMAIN>` with your setups domain.
+To do this you can use the line below, but you must replace the `YOUR-CLOUDFOUNDRY-APP-DOMAIN` with your setups domain.

-1. uaac client add myTestApp --name myTestApp --scope cloud_controller.read,cloud_controller_service_permissions.read,openid,testgroup --authorized_grant_types authorization_code,refresh_token --authorities uaa.resource --redirect_uri http://single-signon.`<YOUR-APP-DOMAIN>`/signin-cloudfoundry --autoapprove cloud_controller.read,cloud_controller_service_permissions.read,openid,testgroup --secret myTestApp
+1. uaac client add myTestApp --name myTestApp --scope cloud_controller.read,cloud_controller_service_permissions.read,openid,testgroup --authorized_grant_types authorization_code,refresh_token --authorities uaa.resource --redirect_uri http://single-signon.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/signin-cloudfoundry --autoapprove cloud_controller.read,cloud_controller_service_permissions.read,openid,testgroup --secret myTestApp

 Last, we create a CUPS service providing the appropriate UAA server configuration data.
-You can use the provided `credentials.json` file in creating your CUPS service, but you will FIRST have to edit it and replace the `<YOUR-SYSTEM-DOMAIN>` with your setups domain.
+You can use the provided `credentials.json` file in creating your CUPS service, but you will FIRST have to edit it and replace the `YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` with your setups domain.
 Once done you can do the following:

 1. cf target -o myorg -s development
 2. cf cups myOAuthService -p credentials.json